richchapler/AzureSolutionsDocumentation/curricula/AI_Speech.md

   When enabled, this allows the avatar to automatically detect and respond in multiple languages during conversation.

 - **Voice**: `Ava Multilingual`
   Specifies the synthetic voice used by the avatar.
-“Ava Multilingual” supports dynamic language shifts when paired with multi-language input.
+"Ava Multilingual" supports dynamic language shifts when paired with multi-language input.

 - **Speaking style**: `Default`
   Sets the vocal tone and delivery style; can be adjusted to styles like cheerful, angry, or empathetic where supported.